c3g/GenPipes/pipelines/ampliconseq/README.md

                         all the input files needed for the pipeline to run are available on the system (default: false) --container {wrapper, singularity} <IMAGE PATH>
-                        Run inside a container providing a validsingularity image path
+                        Run inside a container providing a valids ingularity image path
   --genpipes_file GENPIPES_FILE, -g GENPIPES_FILE
                         Command file output path.
 This is the command used to